CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_Lesson14a_Threat_Hunting.md

 - Task 2: Write and run your first hunting query
 - Task 3: Refine the query to confirm the hypothesis
 - Task 4: Save your finding by linking results to an incident
-- Task 5: Save a reusable hunting query and a bookmark
+- Task 5: Save a reusable hunting query
 - Task 6: Organize and expand your hunt with MITRE ATT&CK

 ### Background: threat hunting concepts